 About the event

 In recent years, China and Russia have invested significant resources in media, academic, cultural, and think tank initiatives designed to shape public opinion and perceptions around the world.
 These authoritarian influence efforts have traditionally been viewed by the democracies through the familiar lens of “soft power,” a concept which has become a catch-all term for forms of influence that are not “hard” in the sense of military force or economic might.
 Yet the authoritarian influence techniques that have gained pace and traction in recent years, while not hard in the openly coercive sense, are not really soft, either.
 Rather, authoritarian influence efforts in young and vulnerable democracies are “sharp” in the sense that they pierce, penetrate, or perforate the information and political environments in the targeted countries.
 These regimes are not necessarily seeking to “win hearts and minds,” the common frame of reference for “soft power” efforts, but they are surely seeking to influence their target audiences by manipulating or distorting the information that reaches them.
-“Sharp Power: Rising Authoritarian Influence,” an upcoming report published by the International Forum for Democratic Studies, examines Chinese and Russian influence in four young democracies in Latin America and Central Europe.
+“Sharp Power: Rising Authoritarian Influence,” a report published by the International Forum for Democratic Studies, examines Chinese and Russian influence in four young democracies in Latin America and Central Europe.

 11:00 AM – 12:30 PM: Authoritarian Influence in Central Europe and Latin America

 - Carl Gershman, President, National Endowment for Democracy

 - Juan Pablo Cardenal, Researcher, Center for the Opening and Development of Latin America

 - Jessica Ludwig, Research and Conferences Officer, International Forum for Democratic Studies

 - Grigorij Meseznikov, President, Institute for Public Affairs

 - Shanthi Kalathil, Director, International Forum for Democratic Studies

 12:30 PM – 1:00 PM: Lunch